lexffe/discorder/doc/themeing.md

 #### Modes

- 0. OutputNormal
+0 - utputNormal
- 1. Output256
+1 - Output256
- 2. Output216
+2 - Output216
- 3. OutputGrayscale
+3 - OutputGrayscale

 In colormode normal you can specify the colors as strings if you want ("red" for 2 for example).

 #### Colors (In colormode normal):

-0. Default
+0 - Default
-1. Black
+1 - Black
-2. Red
+2 - Red
-3. Green
+3 - Green
-4. Yellow
+4 - Yellow
-5. Blue
+5 - Blue
-6. Magenta
+6 - Magenta
-7. Cyan
+7 - Cyan
-8. White
+8 - White

 #### Attributes